nix-community/nix-user-chroot/README.md

 Run and install nix as user without root permissions.
 Nix-user-chroot requires user namespaces to perform its task (available since linux 3.8).
-Note that this is not available for unprivileged users in some Linux distributions such as Red Hat Linux, CentOS and Archlinux when using the stock kernel.
-It should be available in Ubuntu and Debian.
+Note that this is not available for unprivileged users in some Linux distributions such as Red Hat Linux, CentOS when using the stock kernel.
+It should be available in Ubuntu, Debian and Arch Linux.

 ## Check if your kernel supports user namespaces for unprivileged users